expobrain/expobrain-blog/_posts/2013-07-02-disassembly-c-code-for-fun-part-5-if-statement.md

     0x0000000100000f0d <main+29>:   jne    0x100000f00 <main+16>
     0x0000000100000f0f <main+31>:   jmp    0x100000efa <main+10>

 The function's body is now much shorter, the loop is still there but the incremet of the `nl` variable is now in a different place.
 No memory location is used in this version, the new-line counter is stored into the EBX register (faster than a memory location) and the character read from the tandard input is stored into EAX.
-The new-line counter is initialised to 0 (zero) by the XOR instruction and after that the execution jumps to the `getchar()` function's call.
+The new-line counter is initialised to 0 (zero) by the XOR instruction and after that the execution jumps to the `getchar()` function's call:

     0x0000000100000f00 <main+16>:   callq  0x100000f30 <dyld_stub_getchar>
     0x0000000100000f05 <main+21>:   cmp    $0xffffffffffffffff,%eax
     0x0000000100000f08 <main+24>:   je     0x100000f11 <main+33>

-Just a couple of instructions to compare the character returned by the function and jump outside the loop's body (0x100000f11) if it's equal to EOF.
+Just a couple of instructions to compare the character returned by the function and jump outside the loop's body (0x100000f11) if it's equal to EOF:

     0x0000000100000f0a <main+26>:   cmp    $0xa,%eax
     0x0000000100000f0d <main+29>:   jne    0x100000f00 <main+16>
     0x0000000100000f0f <main+31>:   jmp    0x100000efa <main+10>

-Compares the character with new-line, jumps to the `getchar()` function's call if not equal (0x100000f00) or jumps uncnditionally to the code to increment the new-line counter (0x100000efa).
+Compares the character with new-line, jumps to the `getchar()` function's call if not equal (0x100000f00) or jumps uncnditionally to the code to increment the new-line counter (0x100000efa):

     0x0000000100000efa <main+10>:   inc    %ebx
     0x0000000100000efc <main+12>:   nopl   0x0(%rax)